Economy

 Washington, D.C. – U.S. Representative Dusty Johnson (R-S.D.) today applauded a deal that will refill funds for the Paycheck Protection Program (PPP).
 In South Dakota, more than 11,324 small businesses received funding through the PPP, amounting to over $1.37 billion in loans.
 The deal is headed to the president's desk.

 Washington, D.C. – U.S. Representative Dusty Johnson (R-S.D.) today applauded a congressional deal that will refill funds for the Paycheck Protection Program (PPP) and expand eligibility for farmers and ranchers to apply for the Economic Injury Disaster Loan Program (EIDL).
+Agricultural businesses with less than 500 employees will be eligible for the EIDL program.

 As of April 13th, nearly eight thousand Paycheck Protection Program loan applications were approved in South Dakota alone.
 Our state has seen $1.15 billion go out to businesses facing devastating losses because of the COVID-19 pandemic.

 WASHINGTON — U.S. Rep. Dusty Johnson (R-S.D.) and U.S. Sen. John Thune (R-S.D.) today led a bipartisan, bicameral letter urging U.S. Department of Agriculture (USDA) Secretary Sonny Perdue to take immediate action to assist pork producers and maintain the pork food supply chain.
+The letter follows the closure of the Smithfield processing plant in Sioux Falls, South Dakota.
+Smithfield also recently announced the closure of its plant in Martin City, Missouri, which receives raw materials from the Sioux Falls plant.